Updated April 2026

 Declare accurate low mileage

-If the vehicle is only driven on weekends or limited occasions, accurately declaring lower mileage may reduce your premium.
+If the vehicle is only driven on weekends or limited occasions, accurately declaring lower mileage may help reduce your premium.

 6